TRAPH research project: Traffic management and information system

 Results

-Using the selected graph database technology and based on the technical requirements, a suitable data model is created.
-A prototypical installation and configuration of the graph database as well as the import and storage of the relevant VMIS2 data from different data sources allows to map the relationships of the data and to provide them in a performant way.
+Based on the selected graph database technology and the technical requirements, a suitable data model is created.
+A prototypical installation and configuration of the graph database as well as the import and storage of the relevant VMIS2 data from various data sources enables the interrelationships of the data to be mapped and made available with high performance.

 Conclusions

-With the implementation of TRAPH, the defined scenarios for the traceability of the circuits can be displayed on the overhead indicators.
+With the implementation of TRAPH, the defined scenarios can be displayed on the overhead indicators for traceability of the circuits.

-RISC Software GmbH won the FFG Transport Infrastructure Research 2019 tender due to its data engineering expertise as well as its experience in NoSQL databases and was commissioned with the selection and design of the database solution as well as the implementation of the data transfer.
+Due to its data engineering expertise and experience in the field of NoSQL databases, RISC Software GmbH was awarded the contract as part of the FFG tender for transport infrastructure research in 2019 and was commissioned with the selection and design of the database solution and the implementation of the data transfer.

-The Autobahnen- und Schnellstraßen-Finanzierungs-Aktiengesellschaft (ASFiNAG) is owned by the Austrian federal government and is entrusted with the financing, planning, construction and maintenance of federal highways as well as the collection of time and mileage-based tolls.
+Autobahnen- und Schnellstraßen-Finanzierungs-Aktiengesellschaft (ASFiNAG) is owned by the Austrian federal government and is entrusted with the financing, planning, construction and maintenance of federal highways as well as the collection of time-based and distance-based tolls.

 This project was funded by the FFG (No. 879353).